ColonyCounter/CascadeImgScript/README.md

 *samplefilecreator* is used to create the *bg.txt* and *info.data* files used by *opencv_createsamples*.
 It is also used to resize the positive images to a mean size or an user defined size, resized image are stored in a new dir called *pos_resized*.
 For creating samples it depends on [mergevec](https://github.com/thacoon/mergevec).
 Just download it and extract it to the CascadeImgScript folder.
-This is currently not build in!!!
-I still have to add it!!!

 Currently the script assumes the dir structure you see below.